dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_solver_configuration.rst

 .. [#]
     On most executions, the
-    :std:doc:`minorminer <oceandocs:docs_minorminer/source/sdk_index>` package
-    finds an embedding with all chains of length 1.
+    :ref:`minorminer <index_minorminer>` package finds an embedding with all chains of length 1.
 However, a typical embedding looks like that of :numref:`Figure %s <qpuAnnealSchedule16qubitTypical>`.

     .. figure:: ../_images/qpu_anneal_schedule_16qubit_typical.png
         :name: qpuAnnealSchedule16qubitTypical